-Mike Spencer holds the Presidential Term Professorship in Social Work and Director of Native Hawaiian, Pacific Islander, and Oceanic Affairs at the University of Washington Indigenous Wellness Research Institute (IWRI).
-He received his Ph.D. from the University of Washington in Social Welfare ('96).
-Prior to his return to UW, Mike served as the Fedele F. Fauri Collegiate Professor of Social Work and Associate Dean for Educational Programs at the University of Michigan.
-He is of Native Hawaiian descent and is a graduate of the Kamehameha Schools (’83).
+Spencer received his PhD from the University of Washington in Social Welfare in 1996.
+Prior to returning to the UW, Spencer served as the Fedele F. Fauri Collegiate Professor of Social Work and associate dean for educational programs at the University of Michigan.
+He is of Native Hawaiian descent and is a 1983 graduate of the Kamehameha Schools.

-His research examines health and wellness among Native Hawaiian and Pacific Islanders and is focused on interventions that promote health among Native Hawaiians through indigenous practices and values.
-Currently, his funded research examines the added benefit of integrating Native Hawaiian healers into primary care in Waimanalo, O’ahu.
-He also works with colleagues at the University of Hawai’i to promote food security and wellbeing through the use of backyard aquaponics systems in Waimanalo among Native Hawaiians.
+His research examines health and wellness among Native Hawaiian and Pacific Islanders, focusing on interventions that promote health among Native Hawaiians through Indigenous practices and values.
+His research examines the added benefit of integrating Native Hawaiian healers into primary care in Waimanalo, O’ahu.
+He also works with colleagues at the University of Hawai’i to promote food security and well-being through the use of backyard aquaponics systems in Waimanalo among Native Hawaiians.

-Since 2005, he also served as Principal Investigator of the REACH Detroit Family Intervention, an NIH and CDC-funded, community-based, participatory research (CBPR) project which aims at reducing disparities in type 2 diabetes through the use of community health workers among African American and Latino residents in Detroit.
-He has taught courses in diversity and social justice and community practice.
+Since 2005, he served as principal investigator of the REACH Detroit Family Intervention, an NIH and CDC-funded, community-based, participatory research (CBPR) project, which aims to reduce disparities in Type 2 diabetes through the use of community health workers serving African American and Latino residents in Detroit.
+He has taught courses in diversity, social justice and community practice.
 He is a Fellow of the Academy of Social Work and Social Welfare (AASWSW) and the Society for Social Work and Research (SSWR) and serves as the co-chair for the Indigenous cluster and special interest group for SSWR.
-He also is the co-chair for the AASWSW Closing the Health Gap Grand Challenge.